SerhijZhenzhera/zhzhs_projects/python_for_beginners/README.md

 NB_2: calc_versions require direct path for picture "football_PNG52764.png"

 2020.XII.14 – 2021.IV.17 Beetroot Academy.
 Python for Beginners (128 hours) by Sviatoslav Kosenchuk
-Tkinter, random, traceback, faker modules
+---Tkinter, random, traceback, faker modules---
-Soccer manager.
-Strategic, not_visual version
+Soccer manager (strategic, not_visual version).
 Female teams.
 Full code with cup-tournament.
-One_match code using tkinter Statistics of all major episodes during 90 minutes of the match (all crucial in calc_version)
+One_match code using tkinter.
+Statistics of all major episodes during 90 minutes of the match (all crucial in calc_version)